Pastoral Ministries

 If you have need of a Pastoral Care Minister or are interested in becoming one:

-We will be offering a Bereavement support group this fall.
-Information will be published soon.
+We will be offering a Bereavement support group this spring.
+Information will be published early in the new year.

 Newcomers are always welcome.